 Prominent powwow set to begin in wake of pipeline protests

-One of North America's most prominent powwows is set to begin in New Mexico in the wake of pipeline protests in North Dakota that became a historic display of Native American solidarity.
-The Gathering of Nations is one of the world's largest gatherings of indigenous people.
+The Gathering of Nations in Albuquerque comes in the wake of pipeline protests in North Dakota that became a historic display of Native American solidarity.
+Last year's powwow attracted about 3,000 dancers from hundreds of tribes in the U.S., Canada and Mexico.

 Comments